Whole Foods Market

-Amazon acquired the company for $13.7 billion on August 28, 2017.
+John Mackey, the last remaining co-founder of Whole Foods Market, sold the company to Amazon for $13.7 billion on August 28, 2017.
+As of 4 March 2019, Whole Foods has more than 500 stores in North America and six in the United Kingdom.

 History

 Early years

 In 1978, John Mackey and Renee Lawson borrowed $45,000 from family and friends to open a small vegetarian natural foods store called SaferWay in Austin, Texas (the name being a spoof of Safeway).
 When the two were evicted for storing food products in their apartment, they decided to live at the store.
 Because it was zoned for commercial use, there was no shower stall, so they bathed using a water hose attached to their dishwasher.

 Two years later, Mackey and Lawson partnered with Craig Weller and Mark Skiles to merge SaferWay with the latter's Clarksville Natural Grocery, resulting in the opening of the original Whole Foods Market, which included meat products.
 At 10500 sqft and with a staff of 19, the store was large in comparison to the standard health food store of the time.

-On May 25, 1981, the most damaging flood in 70 years devastated Austin.
+On May 25, 1981, the most damaging flood in 100 years devastated Austin.
 Whole Foods' inventory was ruined, and most of the equipment was damaged.
 The loss was approximately $400,000, and Whole Foods Market had no insurance.
 Customers, neighbors, and staff assisted in repairing and cleaning up the damage.
 Creditors, vendors, and investors assisted in the recovery, and the store reopened 28 days later.